kmamal/node-sdl/README.md

 * `<boolean>`

-Will be `true` if the window is borderless.
+Is `true` if the window is borderless.
 A borderless window has no borders or title bar.

 ### window.setBorderless(borderless)